ProactivePIM: Accelerating Weight-Sharing Embedding Layer with PIM for Scalable Recommendation System: Background

-Recent studies have integrated NMP/PIM units within DIMMs to accelerate the memory-intensive GnR operations.
-TensorDIMM \cite{kwon2019tensordimm} and RecNMP \cite{ke2020recnmp} have exploited rank-level NMP, whereas TRiM \cite{park2021trim} leveraged bankgroup-level PIM.
-These units perform partial GnR on the data allocated within its node and transfer the result to the host.
-For embedding placement within memory, horizontal partitioning (HP) stores each embedding in a single memory node but suffers from load imbalance due to sparse, irregular access patterns.
-In contrast, TensorDIMM utilized vertical partitioning (VP), dividing an embedding across multiple ranks.
-VP is robust to the load imbalance but comes at the cost of energy inefficiency as concurrent row activations are incurred among multiple ranks.
-In pursuit of further speedup, the designs mentioned above leveraged the long-tail distribution of embeddings \cite{kal2021space}, \cite{ke2020recnmp} by placing a dynamic cache inside each NMP or introducing a load-balancing technique \cite{ke2020recnmp}, \cite{park2021trim}.
-SPACE enhanced throughput and power efficiency using HBM as a static DRAM cache for DIMM, storing frequently accessed embeddings and partial sums \cite{kal2021space}.
+Recent studies have integrated NMP/PIM units into DIMMs to accelerate memory-intensive GnR operations.
+TensorDIMM \cite{kwon2019tensordimm} and RecNMP \cite{ke2020recnmp} exploited rank-level NMP, whereas TRiM \cite{park2021trim} leveraged a bankgroup-level PIM.
+These units perform partial GnRs parallel to the data allocated within the memory node.
+For embedding partitioning, either vertical partitioning (VP) or horizontal partitioning (HP) was utilized.
+VP divides an embedding across multiple memory nodes equipped with a PIM, whereas HP stores the embedding within a single memory node.
+The VP is robust to the load imbalance but requires concurrent row activations across memory nodes, resulting in significant power inefficiency.
+HP suffers from load imbalance owing to irregular access patterns of the embedding layer, but it offers an advantage in terms of power consumption compared to VP.
+Therefore, previous methods have generally adopted HP.